forbajato/forbajato.github.com/_posts/2013-12-30-finding-non-unique-elements-in-a-list-with-python.md

 description: "Solving the first puzzle on Checkio"
 summary: "A few ways to solve the first Checkio problem in python."
 category: Python
-tags: [python, puzzle, checkio, learning]
+tags: [python, puzzle, checkio, learning, tutorial]
 ---
 {% include JB/setup %}